tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

 -  Under **Backup retention** select the Backup retention period in days.

-    *For this lab, we will select 1 day as Backup retention period.*
+    *For this lab, we will select 1 day as the Backup retention period.*

     ![This image shows the result of performing the above step.](./images/backup.png " ")